 Human Rights Related Issues

-Wafer Works incorporates human rights clauses in its procurement contracts, mandating suppliers to sign the "Supplier Evaluation Form" and the "Wafer Works Supplier Code of Conduct."
-Suppliers are expected to complete self-assessment questionnaires as requested by Wafer Works to ensure that they do not employ forced labor (including debt bondage, involuntary prison labor, slavery, etc.), nor discriminate against employees based on differences such as race, color, age, gender, sexual orientation, disability, pregnancy, religion, political affiliation, club membership, or marital status in recruitment or employment activities (such as promotion, remuneration, etc.).
-Additionally, they must not contravene relevant child labor laws or corporate social responsibility requirements.
-If any deviations are found at the suppliers’ business premises, appropriate corrective actions will be implemented.
+Wafer Works Corporation requires suppliers to sign the Supplier Evaluation Form and the Wafer Works Supplier Code of Conduct.
+Suppliers must also complete a self-assessment questionnaire as requested by the Company to ensure that they do not employ forced labor (including bonded labor, involuntary prison labor, or slavery), and do not engage in discriminatory practices in recruitment or employment activities (such as promotion and compensation) based on race, color, age, gender, sexual orientation, disability, pregnancy, religion, political affiliation, union membership, or marital status.
+Additionally, suppliers must not violate child labor laws or corporate social responsibility standards.
+In the event of any deviations found at a supplier's operational site, the Company will initiate corresponding corrective actions.